 Maple Spring and Whetstone Spring: Maple Spring is the primary source for Maple Lake and, along with Whetstone Spring (also located within the West Woods), are headwaters to Great Seneca Creek.
-In order to enable Town residents to enjoy the springs that were so much a part of the leisure activities of the original residents, the spring box at Maple Spring should be refurbished and an elevated boardwalk provided (see Exhibit B, item H).
+In order to enable Town residents to enjoy the springs that were so much a part of the leisure activities of the original residents, the spring box at Maple Spring should be refurbished and an elevated boardwalk provided should be explored (see Exhibit B, item H).
 Because the environment is sensitive, access to this new nature area should be limited.
 Therefore, the fenced perimeter around Maple Lake should be enlarged to incorporate this area.

 - Refurbish the spring box at Maple Spring.
-Erect a raised boardwalk nature trail up to and around the spring.
+Erect Explore a raised boardwalk nature trail up to and around the spring.
 Erect a fence so that Maple Spring is included within the present Maple Lake compound.
 Install rustic log benches at the Spring.
-Maintain the rest of the area as open space and natural habitat. - Annually clear silt and undesirable growth around Whetstone Spring to enhance its use for passive recreation while safeguarding its natural qualities. - (2) Brown Street Corridor -- The Brown Street Park corridor extends from Maple Avenue westward to the intersection of Railroad Street and Hickory Road.
+Maintain the rest of the area as open space and natural habitat. - Annually clear silt and undesirable growth around Whetstone Spring to enhance its use for passive recreation while safeguarding its natural qualities. - Implement means to minimize the run-off from Washington Grove Lane and Lake parking lot into the Mpale Spring area. - Check with the Montgomery Parks Department for vandal-resistant seasonal (contractor supported) toilets. - (2) Brown Street Corridor -- The Brown Street Park corridor extends from Maple Avenue westward to the intersection of Railroad Street and Hickory Road.
 A gate at this intersection restricts vehicular access to Brown Street between Hickory and Chestnut Roads.
 A major portion of this corridor, Morgan Park, extends from Maple Avenue westward to Grove Road and borders Railroad Street.
 Water flowing through this area is one headwater of the Muddy Branch tributary to the Potomac River.
 Approximately two-thirds of Morgan Park is an emerging woodland.
 The remainder is semi-wooded and includes two memorial gardens.
 A drainage ditch traverses the park near Pine Road to a culvert at Railroad Street.